Xilinx/mlir-aie/programming_examples/basic/vector_vector_add_BDs_init_values/README.md

 The kernel executes on AIE tile (`col`, 2).
 One input vector is brought into the tile from Shim tile (`col`, 0).
 The other input vector is initialized on the AIE tile directly with the full vector size.
 The value of `col` is dependent on whether the application is targeting NPU or VCK5000.
 The AIE tile performs the summation operations and the Shim tile brings the data back out to external memory.

-The data movement in this design is decribed at BD-level in the DMA code regions of the Shim tile and the AIE tile.
+The data movement in this design is decribed at BD-level in the DMA code regions of the AIE tile.

 ## Source Files Overview